Menu

 Participate in Panels and Activities

 If the event offers workshops, panel discussions, or open readings, take part whenever possible.
-Speaking or reading in front of an audience gives you visibility and positions you as approachable.
-Even if you are only in the audience, asking thoughtful questions during discussions can help you stand out.
-Being active in the event community shows you value more than just book sales.
+Outside of giving you meaningful information, speaking or reading in front of an audience gives you visibility and positions you as approachable.

-When someone asks you about your book, tell your story briefly and interestingly.
-A prepared “elevator pitch” is a good idea.
 Try to have one or two sentences that capture the essence of your book without getting into too many details.

 Leverage Social Media During the Event